224-Industries/agent-skills/README.md

 # 224 Agent Skills

-A collection of Agent Skills for marketing, web development, automation workflows, and more.
+A collection of Agent Skills for marketing, web development, automation workflows, and more that can be used with your favourite AI tool.

 ## What are Agent Skills?